 Meresiana Kuricava (Fiji)

 Meresiana N. Kuricava is an ordained Deaconess of the Methodist Church in Fiji.
 Currently she is the Principal of the Methodist Lay Training College in Davuilevu Nausori.
-She was once the Administrator of the Methodist Deaconess Order and Heads the Deaconess Training Centre situated at 29 Moala Street, Samabula, Suva.
+She was once the Administrator of the Methodist Deaconess Order and Head of the Deaconess Training Centre at 29 Moala St, Samabula, Suva.
 She has served in the Dilkusha Home in 1994 with orphanage children before further serving in 2 other Circuits/ Parish.

 She is a graduate of the Pacific Theological College in Suva with a Bachelor of Divinity.
 She obtained her M. A. Mission Studies at the University of Birmingham, UK in 2003.
 She later served as Tutor at the Deaconess Training Centre from 2003 – 2010, and serving as Administrator since 2011 till today.
 In her work as Administrator she sees the implementation of better quality theological training for deaconesses and for the daily running of the Deaconess House.

 Her spouse is a school teacher, with 2 young boys in Primary school.
-The family attend Dudley Methodist Church which is under the Indian Division of the Methodist Church in Fiji.
-Deaconess Meresiana Kuricava is also the Coordinator of Sunday School in the Indian Division.
+She was the Coordinator of Sunday School in the Indian Division.
 She has organized rallies and, camps for children and workshops for Sunday School teachers within the Indian Division.
 The family attend the Baker Memorial Church in Davulevu, Nausori.

 She joined DAP in a meeting in Adelaide in October, 2016.
 From then on it has been an exciting journey with having to know and learn about Diakonia associations in the Pacific.
 The first World Assembly she was part of was in 2017 in Chicago.